- Why choose Western Sydney University?

 All documents submitted to the University must either be original documents or certified copies of original documents.
 Agents must ensure that all documents submitted to the University are genuine.

 As our representative you are able to certify documents that are to be submitted to us in support of an application.
 Every single page of a document must be certified.
-Hard copy by mail, facsimile, or scanned copies of certified documents can be accepted for application purposes.
+Scanned digital copies of certified documents can be accepted for application purposes.
 Representatives are to ensure that all documents submitted are certified as follows for every page of the document:

 - sight the original copy